CityOfPhiladelphia/phila-ui/docs/content/en/installation-and-usage.md

 }
 ```

-<alert type="warning">Some navigation components make use of responsive helpers that are automatically avaible when importing the whole library and registering it globally.
+<alert type="warning">Some navigation components make use of responsive helpers that are automatically available when importing the whole library and registering it globally.
 When importing individual components, the responsive helpers also need to be imported.</alert>

 ```js
 //importing the ResponsiveHeloer along with other components that need it.